filipemartinsdev/filipemartinsdev/README.md

 I'm `Backend Developer` and `Software Engineering` student.

-My expertise is the Java Ecosystem, working on the architecture, desing and construction of sustentability software.
+My expertise is the Java Ecosystem, working on the architecture, desing and building of sustentability software.
 I have practical experience with the entire development cycle, including planning, database modeling, unit testing and technical documentation.

 Currently, I am seeking my first professional opportunity to contribute to challenging projects and continue my technical development.